aplteam/Tatin/docs/TatinUserSettings.md

 Note that so far we have changed the user settings in the workspace, _not_ on file.
 This allows you to experiment with certain settings without making the change permanent.
 That means that other sessions won't be affected.

+If you want to make your changes permanent you must call the `Save` method and provide a 1 as right argument.

 ## Putting the user config file elsewhere